realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

 # Class Oriented Programming Style (COP) 1970s-Present <a name="class-oriented-programming"></a>
   - ### BIG IDEA — We can simulate real-world objects and their interactions with each other by using "classes" and "objects" in our code.

-  - Usually misnamed "Object Oriented Programming," as "Objects" are _not_ the main focus, "Classes" are!
+  - Usually misnamed "Object Oriented Programming (OOP)," as "Objects" are _not_ the main focus of the paradigm, "Classes" are!
-  - Based on Simula 67, a language designed to simulate real-world systems.
-The creator gave "head nods" to "Smalltalk" but took a different and more "procedural" approach to the class and object concepts explored in Smalltalk, primarily to use more practical aspect of the ideas for the needs of the time.
+  - COP is Based on "Simula 67," a language specifically designed to simulate real-world systems.
+  - The creator gave "head nods" to "Smalltalk" but took a different and more "procedural" approach to the class and object concepts explored in Smalltalk, primarily to use more practical aspect of the ideas for the needs of the time.
+  - The practical hardware limitations outweighed the theoretical purity of OOP, and shortcuts were made for the sake of performance and practicality, such as use of `static` functions to manipulate data directly instead of calling methods on objects to manipulate the data indirectly.
-  - The main idea is to use class "templates" to group together methods and variables that are related to each other.
+  - The main idea is to use class "templates" (called a `class`) to group together methods and variables that are related to each other (highly cohesive) and then create "objects" from the class templates to simulate real-world systems.
-    Objects are created based on the the classes templates, and then call methods on itself and other object in order to simulate real-world objects and their interactions with each other.
+  - "Objects" are created based on the `class` template.
+Methods are called on itself and other objects in order to simulate real-world interactions with each other.
+  - Think of simulating a hospital with a `class` called "Doctor" and a `class` called "Patient" and a `class` called "Hospital"
+    - The `class` "Doctor" would have methods like "treatPatient()" and "writePrescription()" and "getPaid()"
+    - The `class` "Patient" would have methods like "getTreated()" and "payBill()" and "getPrescription()"
+    - The `class` "Hospital" would have methods like "admitPatient()" and "payDoctor()" and "payNurse()"
   - Examples of Class-Oriented Programming languages are "Simula," "C++", "C#" and "Java"

 ## COP Tried to Introduce a New Style of Programming, But Ended With Mixed Results <a name="cop-tried-to-introduce"></a>